Delors/LectureDoc2/readme.rst

   .. container:: smaller

-    - if content is an int then the corresponding slide will be shown.
+    - if content is an int value then the corresponding slide will be shown.
 (The first slide has the value 1).
     - if content is "`last`" the last slide will be shown.
     - if content is "`last-viewed`" the last viewed slide will be shown.
 Uses the browser's local storage for storing the slide number; may not work in all situations.
 Requires that the document has a unique id.
 The id can be set using: :code:`<meta name="id" content="(unique id)">`.